Updated on July 12, 2026

 Why is my GLS parcel held in customs?

 Parcels crossing into or out of the European Union, or between countries with different customs rules, can be held for clearance.
 You may see a status like held in customs or customs clearance in progress.
-If duties or taxes are owed, the carrier or customs authority usually contacts the recipient, and the parcel stays on hold until any charges are paid.
+If duties or taxes are owed, GLS or the customs authority usually contacts the recipient, and the parcel stays on hold until any charges are paid.

 What does the GLS status In transit mean?

 In transit means your parcel has been scanned into the GLS network and is moving between hubs and depots toward the destination region.
-It is a normal stage, and the status will update again when the parcel reaches the local delivery depot or goes out for delivery.
+It is a normal stage that can last 1-3 working days, and the status will update again when the parcel reaches the local delivery depot or goes out for delivery.

 How long after I get a tracking number can I track my GLS parcel?